Rosita2218/GLASP-ARTICLE/GLASP ARTICLE.md

 - Features Of Glasp.<br/>
 - Why Choose Glasp?<br/>
 - How to get started with Glasp.<br/>
-- How to install Glasp extension in Google Chrome.<br/>
+- How to install the Glasp extension in Google Chrome.<br/>
 - How does Glasp work?<br/>
 - Conclusion. <br/>
 - FAQs.<br/>